jessecube1234-beep/The-DOM-Events-and-CSS-for-Forms/README.md

 # The-DOM-Events-and-CSS-for-Forms

-##JavaScript HTML DOM EventListener
+## JavaScript HTML DOM EventListener

 1. Syntax: What are the three parameters (arguments) of the addEventListener method?

    type of the event, the function we want to call when the event occurs, and a boolean value that determines whether to use event bubbling or event capturing

-2..
-How do you remove an event listener from an element? "removeEventListener()"
+2. How do you remove an event listener from an element? "removeEventListener()"

    for event handlers attached with "addEventListener()"